-This month’s book is Happy Money by Elizabeth Dunn and Michael Norton.
+Happy Money: The New Science of Smarter Spending by Elizabeth Dunn and Michael Norton.

 So far I’ve read a lot of books on how to save money and manage money.
 This is the first book I’ve read on how to spend money.

-Happy Money is all about how to spend your money to maximize happiness.
+Happy Money: The New Science of Smarter Spending is all about how to spend your money to maximize happiness.

 Makes sense, right?
 We spend money every day, whether it’s on essentials like housing or food, or treats for ourselves and others.
 Even with things we think of as essential, we usually do have some form of control over what we buy.
 So why not learn to spend more wisely and get the biggest happiness bang for our buck?